davidch2020/SPEOC-pt-1/data_clean/Ancestry_Web_Scraper/README.md

 In order to create this application, the two most important Python libraries I used were Selenium and Pandas.
 Selenium is a Python library that can act as a web scraper.
 The Pandas library allowed me to convert the data I gathered from Ancestry's website into readable Dataframes and then into a CSV file.

 ## Challenges
 Most issues I encountered came from using Selenium.
 Although Selenium gave me many different errors, I noticed that it oftentimes crashed while going through the list of towns.
 Although I am still not fully sure why, my best guess at this moment is that it could not handle opening so many tabs.
+This problem will need further testing, but as of right now, I simply added a try-catch statement.

 ## Running the Program (Step-by-Step)